BasedLinux/bsd/src/bsd/flake.md

 }
 ```

-The following attributes are supported in `flake.bsd`:
+The following attributes are supported in `flake.nix`:

 * `description`: A short, one-line description of the flake.